smartin015/l2_makerspace/work/icon.md

 **Guidelines**

-*    Must include elements of problem identification, solution finding/optimization, and automation in manufacturing.
-Hexagonal panels for each?
+*  The icons must be separate files, but can be assembled together into a single icon that could also be used as a menu.
-*    Each icon separately should look incomplete/attachable.
+*  Each icon separately should look incomplete/attachable, i.e. part of a larger set.

 ![](https://github.com/smartin015/l2_makerspace/raw/master/images/icon_example1.jpg)